techiesodiq/alx-react/README.md

 # alx-react
-# This is a read me file by Sodiq Akanmu
+# This is a read me file